 With a name like that and a reputation for being dry and barren, you wouldn’t think this place is worth visiting.
 And I am here to tell you why it is!

-Extremes are the name of the game of this park.
-It is known for having the hottest temperature that has ever been recorded anywhere in the globe (a scorching 134 degrees in July 1936) and for being the driest area in North America.
+Extremes are the name of the game of Death Valley National Park.
+It is known for having the hottest temperature ever recorded anywhere globally (a scorching 134 degrees in July 1936) and for being the driest area in North America.

 In addition, the place is home to a variety of wildlife and activities.
 You can race down the Sand Dunes near Stovepipe Wells, take a scenic drive, or bike along the many mountain biking routes in the area.